Skip to content

 VAT on real estate in the UAE is unforgiving of assumptions.
 The 5% headline hides three different treatments — standard-rated commercial, zero-rated first-supply residential, and exempt land and later residential — plus mixed-use apportionment layered on top.
 The through-line is that the category decision comes first and everything else follows: the rate you charge, the input tax you can recover, and the records you have to keep.
 Decide the classification at the point of intended use, document it, and the numbers fall into place.
 Leave it undecided and every downstream figure is exposed.

-For most SME developers, landlords and investors, the practical answer is to map each property against its VAT position before contracts are signed, track input tax against the intended supply as costs are incurred, and hold the 15-year record set the sector requires.
+For most SME developers, landlords and investors, the practical answer is to map each property against its VAT position before contracts are signed, track input tax against the intended supply as costs are incurred, and hold the fifteen-year real-estate record set that Article 71(2) requires, alongside the separate ten-year capital-asset set where the property is one.
 Pair the VAT work with disciplined monthly accounting and bookkeeping so the cost coding that drives apportionment and recovery is right from the start, not reconstructed under pressure later.

 Velmont Crest is a UAE accounting and advisory firm supporting SMEs across the property sector with VAT classification, input-tax recovery planning, mixed-use apportionment and the long-horizon record-keeping that real estate demands.
 Read more on our insights hub or get in touch via our contact page.